 You may have seen this popular blog post from Single Dad Laughing called 16 Ways I Blew My Marriage.
 And it’s fine marriage advice from the twice-divorced Dan Pearce.
 In the post, he writes honestly about his own faults and things he should have done differently.
 His advice covers a lot of ground from “Don’t stop holding her hand” and “Don’t call names” to “Don’t poop with the bathroom door open.”
 Now, we can get on board with Dan’s advice; we absolutely agree that no one should ever, EVER make it a habit to poop with the door open.
-We do not support public pooping.
+We do not, I repeat, DO NOT, support public pooping.
 You can quote us on that.
+(Please quote us on that.)

 16 Ways to Make Your Marriage Last Forever: